James Meeks: Political career

 " which provides support and assistance to pregnant youth and young mothers.

 Meeks was also concerned with issues of housing affordability.
 He sponsored a bill which would make permanent a 2003 Executive Order that established a task force to develop Annual Comprehensive Housing Plans to address critical housing issues.
 The bill focuses its attention on vulnerable groups, including those at risk of homelessness and low income people with disabilities.

 Another bill sponsored by Meeks addressed law enforcement and racial profiling.
 The bill would allow police departments to apply for grants to purchase cameras for police cars.
 Meeks believes that cameras in police cars protects everyone involved in a traffic stop, arguing that it provides security for both the driver and the law enforcement officer, and that it may also help reduce instances of racial profiling.

 Meeks was the chairperson of the Housing and Community Affairs Committee and Vice Chairperson of the Commerce and Economic Development Committee.
 Additionally, he was a member of the Senate Commerce; Appropriations I; Education; Higher Education; and Senate Education Funding Reform Committees.

 During his speech supporting the removal of Rod Blagojevich from office, Meeks reprised the governor's now-infamous quote about Barack Obama's Senate seat, saying, "We have this thing called impeachment and it's bleeping golden, and we've used it the right way."

-Meeks has been a leading and outspoken figure in the 2013 campaign to stop same-sex marriage legalization in Illinois.
+Meeks was a leading and outspoken figure in the 2013 campaign to stop same-sex marriage legalization in Illinois.